-With banter, heart, and steam that will have the reader blushing, Next of Kin by Hannah Bonam-Young is a true underdog story of two young adults redefining what family can look like.
+In this Next of Kin by Hannah Bonam-Young review, we delve into a true underdog story filled with banter, heart, and heat that will leave readers blushing as two young adults redefine what family can look like.

-After reading the second book of the Next series, I could not skip this one.
+After reading Next To You, I could not skip this one.
 And it surpassed Matt and Lane’s story.
 Hannah Bonam-Young’s writing is a delight to read, so much so that this series is one I’ve re-read more than once since its release.

 Next Of Kin – Hannah Bonam-Young